-The Sigma 105mm F1.4 DG HSM Art debuted earlier in the year (2018), around May, and is around $1400/£1500.
+The Sigma 105mm F1.4 DG HSM Art debuted earlier in the year, around May, and is priced around $1400/£1500.
 From the DG designation you can tell that it’s a full-frame lens, and it’s available in Canon, Nikon and Sigma mounts.
-It is of course targeting the superb but pricey Nikon AF-S Nikkor 105mm F1.4E ED, but would also appeal to Canon users, where a high-speed L-series model is not currently offered in that focal length is strangely absent from the line-up.
+It is of course targeting the superb but pricey Nikon AF-S Nikkor 105mm F1.4E ED, but would also appeal to Canon users, where a high-speed L-series model in that focal length is strangely absent from the line-up.

 It may also be possible that it becomes available in Sony FE mount; it is already suitable for mirrorless cameras.
 Sigma has recently introduced some Art series in Sony FE mount, that effectively have an ‘extended’ barrel to accommodate the additional flange-back distance of the missing mirror.
 Update: According to Sigma, this lens will be available with the Sony FE mount in October.

 Regardless of camera type, at around 1.4 kilos this is a big and heavy lens.
 As a result it should never be held by the camera body alone for fear of stressing the camera’s mount.
 The lens comes supplied with a detachable tripod collar with (Nikon and others please take note) an Arca-Swiss type groove milled into the foot.
 The tripod collar is solidly made and rigid and has a pin in the rear to attach the included should strap.
 That’s just as well, as although large, this lens is actually short and stubby, so there’s not much room.
 You could rotate it 180 degrees as you would with much bigger lenses to use as a handle but it’s bit short for that.
 Besides, it adds to the weight, so for hand-held use it’s better removed.
 With the tripod collar and foot detached, Sigma thoughtfully provide a synthetic rubber ring to cover the collar’s locking screws that protrude from the barrel – a nice touch!